RiceComp215-Staff/RiceChecks/README.md

   [Arrow](https://arrow-kt.io/) functional programming library.

 - **Java8 versus Java11 versus...** We want to support student projects written in Java8 or Java11,
-  and hopefully newer versions of Java as well.
+  and eventually newer versions of Java as well.
 To that end, we compile RiceChecks using OpenJDK 8 and test it with both OpenJDK 8 (the examples within this repository) and OpenJDK 11 (the standalone demonstrations linked from the [Try it!](#try-it) section).

-  To support Java11, you'll notice several minor differences in the `build.gradle` files, but it's all the same so far as RiceChecks is concerned.
+  To support Java11, you'll notice several minor differences in those examples' `build.gradle` files, but RiceChecks runs the same.

+  RiceChecks is dependent on how the various Gradle plugins write out their log files.
+  That means that upgrading to a newer version of Gradle or of any of the plugins has the potential to break RiceChecks.

+- **Which Java distribution are you using?** [Amazon Corretto](https://aws.amazon.com/corretto/) supports OpenJDK 8 and 11, providing up-to-the-minute bug fixes, and is used by Amazon for their own production services.
+Amazon also provides `pkg` files for Apple and `msi` files for Windows, allowing students to double-click and install.
+For Travis-CI, we just specify `openjdk8` or `openjdk11` and whatever they use seems to work just fine.

 - **Can I have machine-readable output from RiceChecks / Can RiceChecks send grades automatically to my server?**